 An actuary from Cavanaugh Macdonald Consulting, LLC determines the total pension liability.
-The total pension liability as of April 30, 2017 was determined based on an actuarial valuation prepared as of April 30, 2016, rolled forward one year to April 30, 2017, using the following actuarial assumptions:
+The total pension liability as of April 30, 2018 was determined based on an actuarial valuation prepared as of April 30, 2017, rolled forward one year to April 30, 2018, using the following actuarial assumptions:

-Inflation 3.00% Salary increases, including inflation 3.75% to 7.75% Long-term investment rate of return, net of plan investment expense, including inflation 7.50%
+Price inflation 3.00% Salary increases, including wage inflation 3.75% to 7.75% Wage inflation 3.75% Long-term investment rate of return, net of plan investment expense, including inflation 7.50%

-Mortality rates were based on the RP-2000 Healthy Annuitant Mortality Table for Males or Females as appropriate, with adjustments for mortality improvements based on Scale AA.
+Mortality rates were based on the RP-2000 Healthy Annuitant Mortality Table with a 1-year set-forward for Males or Females as appropriate, with adjustments for mortality improvements based on Scale AA.